Sami Brady: Casting

-Seven child actresses portrayed Sami.
+Seven child actors portrayed Sami.
 Baby Ronit Arnoff initially represented Sami; and babies Lauren Ann Bundy (October 22, 1984 to April 10, 1985) and Jessica Davis (December 6, 1985 to May 20, 1986) followed.
 Sami was rapidly-aged about two years when Tiffany Nicole Palma (August 7 to September 9, 1986) stepped in to play Sami.
 Ashleigh Sterling became the first child actress to play Sami over an extended period (December 24, 1986 to June 5, 1990), followed by Christina Wagoner (August 10, 1990 to June 22, 1992).
 Finally the current actress Alison Sweeney took over the role of Sami as a teenager on January 22, 1993, and played her into adulthood.
 Sweeney has been portraying Sami for over twenty-one years.
 When Sweeney took maternity leave in 2005, Sami stayed on the show; Days achieved this by having Sami go under-cover, disguising herself as a man named Stan played by actor Dan Wells.
 Sweeney and Sami departed the show in 2014, but Sweeney has returned since for short-term appearances.

 Sami was not Sweeney's first role on the show; she had previously portrayed Adrienne Johnson as a child in 1987.
 Sweeney has talked about starting on the show as Sami: "I remember my first day at work.
 I was so excited to be a part of a show that I'd been a fan of [...]
 My first two weeks on the show I was sneaking around Salem, so there weren't a lot of lines to memorize.
 My first scene was with Wayne Northrop (then-Roman Brady), who pulled a gun on me and said something like Freeze or I'll shoot!'"
 Sweeney has cited Northrop, Deidre Hall (Marlena), and Drake Hogestyn (John) as influences on her career playing the role, stating: "I learned so many lessons from them".